majorkingleo/simpleflashfs/src/Readme.md

 If there is a FRAM available, the index of valid inodes can be stored there.
 So on startup you don't have to read all inodes.

+# Implementation modes

+## Warp 1

+This is the basic implementation.

+* The cleanup function has to be called manually, or will be called autoamtically, if there is no free page available.
+* Target is using the smallest memory footprint